 Phase two (Closed)

 The Victorian Government is progressing information sharing and family violence reforms.
 The reforms enable professionals to share information with each other to promote the wellbeing and safety of Victorian children and families.

-The proposed Child Wellbeing and Safety (Information Sharing) Amendment Regulations 2020, will enable the implementation of Phase 2 of the Child Information Sharing Scheme (CIS Scheme).
-These proposed regulations will authorise a further range of organisations and services to participate in the CIS Scheme, from September 2020.
+The proposed Child Wellbeing and Safety (Information Sharing) Amendment Regulations 2020, will enable the implementation of Phase 2 of the Child Information Sharing Scheme (CIS Scheme) in 2021.
+These proposed regulations will authorise a further range of organisations and services to participate in the CIS Scheme.